microhh/readthedocs/source/setting_up_a_case/the_ini_file.rst

 ----------------------------

 The ``Fields`` class initializes and contains the 3D fields that are passed around in the model.
+This class generates passive scalars, which are prognostic variables that are not initialized by other classes.
+It is also responsible for the generation of the random perturbation in the init.

 +---------------------------------+--------------------+----------------------------------------------------------+
 | Name                            | Default            | Description and options                                  |